We envision students and young families creating a legacy of education leading to a compelling career, financial

 New Legacy is the only high school focused on serving teen parents and their children on the east side of the Denver metro area, and it is the only one anywhere in the metro area serving teen mothers and fathers.
 New Legacy is unique among charter schools in that it employs a two-generational (2Gen) approach to education, providing support to both parenting teenagers and their young children.
 Five major programs serve New Legacy students:

 The high school offers a flexible curriculum that prepares students for the future by promoting career and/or college readiness.
 Using the philosophy of Big Picture Learning (BPL), each student receives one-on-one academic support and opportunities for personalized and real-world learning at his or her own pace.
 The high school also includes an English-language learning program that combines language skills with literacy and academics.

 Early Learning Center

 Childcare is one of the biggest obstacles to teen parents’ consistent school attendance.
 With its onsite Early Learning Center (ELC), New Legacy removes this barrier.
 The ELC serves children ages six weeks to five years, preparing them for kindergarten and beyond.
-It also allows for a Parenting Lab in which pregnant and parenting students apply techniques they have learned in the Parenting Education Program.
+It also allows for a Parenting Lab in which pregnant and parenting students apply techniques they have learned in their Parenting classes.

-The Parenting Education Program (PEP) is required of all pregnant and parenting students.
-Through PEP, students learn about child development and positive parenting strategies.
+Parenting classes are required of all pregnant and parenting students.
+Through this program, students learn about child development and positive parenting strategies.
 The class includes a Parenting Lab where parents spend time in their child’s classroom and put into practice what they have learned in class.

-Through the Post-Secondary Preparation (PSP) program, students can discover what post-secondary options (college, vocational programs, careers, etc.) are best suited to their goals.
+Through the Real-World Learning (RWL) program, students can discover what post-secondary options (college, vocational programs, careers, etc.) are best suited to their goals.
 The program includes interest inventories, college visits, internships, college classes, work-study programs, certifications, and other real-world learning opportunities.
 Students also have the opportunity to participate in internships that enable them to spend time in the workplace exploring career paths and gaining professional skills.

 Health & Wellness